itZian94/FinalProject/README.md

 My trello board progression, with a link to the most recent version [here][MyTrello]!!

-This shows you my backlog of tasks, what is currently being worked on and also what has been completed.
+This shows you my backlog of tasks, what is currently being worked on and what has been completed.

 [MyTrello]: https://trello.com/b/0i1GmcuQ/final-project